-- Experiential learning — “‘Come and see’ was the pedagogy of Jesus.”
-We learn best when attractive alternative models open our hearts to grow and change.
+- Experiential learning — We learn best when attractive alternative models open our hearts to grow and change.

-- Abundant simplicity — The good life is marked by sharing, resourcefulness and eating together often.
+- Abundant simplicity — The good life is marked by sharing and gratitude.

 - Ridiculous joy — “Be joyful / though you have considered all the facts.”